 Proof #4: Increase in user accounts in Image Posting Social Networking Website – Pinterest

-Pinterest is defined as a visual discovery tool has a rapid increase in users daily.
+Pinterest is defined as a visual discovery tool and has a rapid increase in users daily.
 It has around 11 million weekly visitors showing an increase in 4000% traffic.

 Doesn’t it ring a bell??

 Pinterest is a place for image posting and there are several images which went viral without any text on it.
 For the sake of example, let go to Tumblr, there are several posts in Tumblr which went viral without any description.
-The common fact among both was they had a captivating image.
+The common fact between both was they had a captivating image.

 Does it ring a bell now??